-- Improve the county's position relative to its relationship with the Board of Regents/UW Platteville, and its ability to make decisions about county property. - Reduce or remove the risk that the county will unprepared for a potential closure of the UW Richland branch. - Determine with some certainty, the probability that a UW Richland Campus will exist in two years. - Develop scenarios for the use of these buildings in the event the relationship with UW system ends.
-Including a potential partnership with SWTC - Protect the county's investment in the UW Campus facilities through selective capital improvement investments, while halting all non-urgent capital improvements until a long-term use is determined. - Advocate to have UW-Richland to be an independent campus not satellite - Get county out of Food Service
+- Improve the county's position relative to its relationship with the Board of Regents/UW Platteville, and its ability to make decisions about county property. - Reduce or remove the risk that the county will unprepared for a potential closure of the UW Richland branch.

+- Determine with some certainty, the probability that a UW Richland Campus will exist in two years. - Develop scenarios for the use of these buildings in the event the relationship with UW system ends, Including a potential partnership with a technical college. - Protect the county's investment in the UW Campus facilities through selective capital improvement investments, while halting all non-urgent capital improvements until a long-term use is determined. - Advocate with UW-Platteville to prioritize enrollment and investment in the campus. - Evaluate the long-term feasibility of operating county food service